bokkypoobah/GetStartedWithDevelopingInEthereum/README.md

 If you like this, please share this link.

 ##### Aim
+* Launch your own `sh*tcoin`.
+You can do this on Ethereum mainnet for the cost of ~600k gas or ~USD 3, at time of writing.
+As well as most "EVM" (Ethereum Virtual Machine) chains.

+##### Steps
-* Deploy your own ERC-20 token contract - [contracts/ERC20Token.sol](contracts/ERC20Token.sol)
+* Deploy your own ERC-20 token contract - [contracts/ERC20Token.sol](contracts/ERC20Token.sol) or [contracts/FixedSupplyToken.sol](contracts/FixedSupplyToken.sol).
 * Interact with your own ERC-20 token contract
 * Deploy a simple vault that operates with your ERC-20 token contract - [contracts/SimpleVault.sol](contracts/SimpleVault.sol)
 * Interact with your simple vault

 ##### Outcome
-* On completion of Exercise 1, you will have deployed your first ERC-20 token contract on the Ethereum Sepolia testnet
+* On completion of Exercises 1 & 2, you will have deployed and interacted with your first ERC-20 token contract on the Ethereum Sepolia testnet
-* On completion of Exercise 2, you will have interacted with your ERC-20 token contract

 ##### ERC-20 Token Browser
 * https://bokkypoobah.github.io/GetStartedWithDevelopingInEthereum/